nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Task does not exist (Task index out of bounds)
+Task index does not exist in the list of tasks
     * 1a1.
 HEY MATEz shows an error message

 Use case ends.